openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 **Required Fortitude** lists the minimum Fortitude attribute score that a character requires in order to wear the armor.

 The **Heavy** column specifies whether or not the armor has the *heavy* property.
-Your character can carry a maximum number of *heavy* items equal to his Might score plus one.
+Your character can carry a maximum number of *heavy* items equal to their Might score plus one.

-**Defense Bonus** indicates the bonus that your character gains to both his evasion and toughness defenses.
+**Defense Bonus** indicates the bonus that your character gains to both their evasion and toughness defenses.

 **Speed Penalty** indicates the reduction in speed that your character suffers due to the bulkiness and weight of the armor.

 Donning and removing armor takes a number of minutes equal to the total armor bonus.
 Sleeping in armor is only possible with special training.
-Without the Armor Mastery feat, sleeping in armor causes your character to gain one level of fatigue, which applies disadvantage 1 to all action rolls until he gets a proper night’s rest.
+Without the Armor Mastery feat, sleeping in armor causes your character to gain one level of fatigue, which applies disadvantage 1 to all action rolls until they get a proper night’s rest.

 <div class="table-no-body"></div>
 | Armor |